Entanglement Verification in Quantum Networks with Tampered Nodes: Entanglement Verification Protocols

-\textbf{Cost Analysis} --- \textsf{AC2} consists of $m$ repetitions of the following operations: \begin{itemize} \item classical bit dispatching ($2k$ bits by the Verifier, namely $k$ bits specifying the identifier of the qubit pair to be used for the teleportation, and $k$ bits specifying the identifier of the qubit pair to be checked; $2$ by the Other Party); \item application of the CNOT gate (once by the Other Party, twice by the Verifier); \item application of the $H$ gate (once by the Other Party, once by the Verifier); \item qubit measurement (twice by the Verifier, twice by the Other Party); \item application of the $X$ gate (never or once, by the Verifier); \item application of the $Z$ gate (never or once, by the Verifier); \item binary variable check ($2$ by the Verifier, $2k$ by the Other Party). \end{itemize} Considering that teleportation subsystems are always included in QRNA nodes (\textit{e.g.}, to support entanglement swapping), the only part of the quantum circuit that is specific for \textsf{AC2} is the one that includes the two CNOT gates, the $H$ gate and the two measurement gates at the Verifier (yellow-colored in Figure \ref{fig:AC2-BlockDiagram}).
-The total amount of dispatched classical bits is $2k+2$, \textit{i.e.}, $k-1$ more than \textsf{AC1} and $k$ more than \textsf{NA2010}.
+\textsf{AC2} consists of $m$ repetitions of the following operations: \begin{itemize} \item classical bit dispatching ($2k$ bits by the Verifier, namely $k$ bits specifying the identifier of the qubit pair to be used for the teleportation, and $k$ bits specifying the identifier of the qubit pair to be checked; $2$ by the Prover); \item application of the CNOT gate (once by the Prover, twice by the Verifier); \item application of the $H$ gate (once by the Prover, once by the Verifier); \item qubit measurement (twice by the Verifier, twice by the Prover); \item application of the $X$ gate (never or once, by the Verifier); \item application of the $Z$ gate (never or once, by the Verifier); \item binary variable check ($2$ by the Verifier, $2k$ by the Prover). \end{itemize} The total amount of dispatched classical bits is $2k+2$, i.e., $k-1$ more than \textsf{AC1} and $k$ more than \textsf{NA2010}.

-\textsf{AC2} is much more efficient than \textsf{AC1}, considering the number of sacrificed entangled qubit pairs.
-By sacrificing $2m=2$ qubit pairs with \textsf{AC2}, the attacker is caught with probability $p_m = 1 - (1/4)^{m} = 3/4$.
-With the same amount of sacrificed qubits, \textsf{AC1} allows the Verifier to catch the attacker with probability $p_m = 1 - (3/4)^{2} = 0.43$.
-To get $p_m = 0.99$ with \textsf{AC2}, it is necessary to sacrifice $2m=8$ qubit pairs.
-With respect to \textsf{NA2010}, $77$\% less qubit pairs are sacrificed.
-With respect to \textsf{AC1}, $53$\% less qubit pairs are sacrificed.
+\textsf{AC2} is more efficient than \textsf{AC1}.
+By sacrificing 2 Bell states ($m=1$), with \textsf{AC2} the attacker is caught with probability $p_m = 1 - (3/8)^1 = 5/8$.
+With the same amount of sacrificed Bell states, \textsf{AC1} allows the Verifier to catch the attacker with probability $p_m = 1 - (3/4)^{2} = 0.43$.
+To get $p_m = 0.99$ with \textsf{AC2}, it is necessary to sacrifice $2m=10$ Bell states.
+With respect to \textsf{NA2010}, $71$\% less Bell states are sacrificed.
+With respect to \textsf{AC1}, $41$\% less Bell states are sacrificed.

-In Figure \ref{fig:Probabilities}, the probabilities of detecting an attacker with the three protocols are compared, with respect to the number of sacrificed qubit pairs.
+In Fig. \ref{fig:Probabilities}, the probabilities of detecting an attacker with the three protocols are compared, with respect to the number of sacrificed Bell states.